relativitydev/relativity-trace-documentation/docs/proactive_ingestion_api_documentation.md

 Data Batches
 ------------

-Recommended workflow for Data Batch creation (*Created -\> RetrievedFromSource* -\> *Normalized-\> ReadyForImport*):
+Recommended workflow for Data Batch creation ( `Created` -\> `RetrievedFromSource` -\> `Normalized` -\> `ReadyForImport` ):

-1. Create Data Batch with Status *Created* before starting data retrieval process
+1. Create Data Batch with Status `Created` before starting data retrieval process

-2. Update Data Batch status to *RetrievedFromSource* when data is retrieved
+2. Update Data Batch status to `RetrievedFromSource` when data is retrieved

-3. If data needs to be enriched or transformed, update Data Batch status to *Normalized*
+3. If data needs to be enriched or transformed, update Data Batch status to `Normalized`

-4. Once Load File is created, update Data Batch status to *ReadyForImport.*
+4. Once Load File is created, update Data Batch status to `ReadyForImport`.
 Include Import Configuration details.
 At this point Trace will pick it up and ingest the data into Relativity.

-At any stage, you can use Metadata field on the Data Batch to capture information regarding the batch of documents as you go through the process
+At any stage, you can use Metadata field on the Data Batch to capture information regarding the batch of documents as you go through the process.

 Error Handling
 --------------

 1. For item-level errors, always populate the following two fields

-    1.  *Trace Has Errors* – true/false.
+    1.  `Trace Has Errors` – true/false.
 True, if particular document has errors (e.g. audio file too big to transcribe, etc…)

-    2.  *Trace Error Details* – details of the individual item’s error (stack trace, retry information, etc)
+2.  `Trace Error Details` – details of the individual item’s error (stack trace, retry information, etc)

-2. For batch-level error (e.g. connection failure to retrieve the data, etc...), update status of *Created* batch to *Abandoned* and populate batch *Error Details* with appropriate error.
+2. For batch-level error (e.g. connection failure to retrieve the data, etc...), update status of `Created` batch to `Abandoned` and populate batch `Error Details` with appropriate error.